Please click on February Calendar to find the school's breakfast and lunch menu.

 When will Students Work Be Due During Remote Learning Days?

-All completed work for students in grades K-8 will be due by the next pick up time.
-Completed work will be exchanged for new printed packets via the method of delivery used above.
+All completed work for students in grades K-8 will be due at the discretion of each teacher.
+Each teacher will have a district platform via our school’s webpage.
+Any work not complete will be considered incomplete and given a failing grade.
+When applicable, completed work will be exchanged for new printed packets via the method of delivery used above.

 How can Students and Teachers Remain in Contact During Remote Learning Days?